An overview of wireless WAN

 Is WWAN viable?

 The COVID-19 pandemic created legions of hybrid and remote employees who rely on the WWAN model to connect them to the corporate network.
-As carriers continue to modernize their networks with the advent of 5G, reduced latencies and increases in speed and capacity enable the WWAN model to gain market share as various technologies, including software-defined networking (SDN), are layered over it.
+As carriers continue to modernize their networks with the advent of 5G, reduced latencies and increases in speed and capacity enable the WWAN model to gain market share as various technologies -- including software-defined networking (SDN) -- are layered over it.

 WWAN vendor Cradlepoint is arguably the standard-bearer for providing components like 5G routers that use WWAN for enterprise use.
 But the field is growing as traditional networking vendors embrace the opportunities that come with WWAN.

 Whether a branch location is being turned up or a short-term event needs networking, making use of WWAN can be the difference between success and no network at all, especially in difficult-to-wire locations.
-Carriers are getting the message that flat-rate pricing and data pooling for multiple subscriptions help customers to consider WWAN as an affordable option versus "the meter is always running" paradigm of yesterday.
+Carriers are getting the message that flat-rate pricing and data pooling for multiple subscriptions help customers consider WWAN as an affordable option versus "the meter is always running" paradigm of yesterday.

-WWAN is a space to watch, especially considering evolving work models and the fast convergence of several technologies, including 5G, SDN and private cellular.
+WWAN is a space to watch, especially considering today's evolving work models and the fast convergence of several technologies, including 5G, SDN and private cellular.